 We provide students with a positive, qualified, artistic staff, many of whom have earned Fine Arts Degrees in their field.
 Our staff is trained to nurture and encourage the individual.
 Through process, presentation, and performance we teach our students to refine an eye for excellence.
 Through encouragement, mentoring, and team-building, our students gain confidence, friendships, and positive experiences.

 As a child, Ms. Christa danced locally at Hopkins Dance and Carole Bradley Studios.
-She earned her BFA in Dance from the University of Minnesota and has since danced at the Kennedy Center and performed on stages from Italy to India.
-Today she performs with the Eclectic Edge Ensemble as well as Joe Chvala and the Flying Foot Forum and ToBakni.
+She earned her BFA in Dance from the University of Minnesota.
+She has danced at the Kennedy Center and performed on stages from Italy to India.
+She was a member ofthe Eclectic Edge Ensemble as well as Joe Chvala and the Flying Foot Forum and ToBakni.
 She studied and taught through Youth With A Mission in Lakeside Montana.
 She has also performed original choreography by Doug Varone, Shapiro and Smith, Zoe Sealy, Joe Chvala, Karis Sloss, Hannah Stillwell, Jolene Konkel, Willor Bluge, Karen Rivet, Leslie Daily, Carole Bradley, and Reginald Yates.

 Christa is the creator and choreographer of original children’s ballets: The Companion: The Story of Ruth and Naomi, Esther: For Such a Time As This, The Tales and Tails of Folks and Fairies, and A New Song.
 Her work, Enticed, was performed live by the Saint Paul City Ballet to George Mauer’s original score.
 Currently she choreographs for the Living Word Christmas Show and for many area musicals.

 Linda Muir Finney holds a B.F.A. and M.F.A. in Ballet from the University of Utah.
 She has danced for Ballet West, the Susan Warden Dancers, and Brosseau Danceworks where she also served as Associate Director.
 She has held faculty appointments at Kansas State University, the University of Kansas, Kent State University, Queens College and at the University of Minnesota.
 In 2007, Linda received both the Chicago regional Youth America Grand Prix award for Outstanding Teacher of the Year as well as the Dance Teacher Magazine award for Studio Teacher of the Year.